ryangu1232/clothingrepo/README.md

 INDIVIDUAL FILE USES:
 - merge.py
     - takes csv files produced by ebay.py and poshmark.py and combines them together.
-Still unsure on how to create filters/sort prices, etc.
+    - creates merge.csv
+    - sorts based on price,item, image,
-- ebay.py
+- ebay+stats.py
     - The program will scrape eBay listings for Yeezy Gap Hoodies and create a dataset called yeezy-ebay.xls.
 It will also generate a boxplot called wear_cost_boxplot.png showing the distribution of prices by wear condition.
     - Gives further analytics such as dataset summary, count number of listings, and finds the correlation coefficient between Wear and  Cost.

-- poshmark.py
+- poshmark+stats.py
     - same thing as ebay.py but without the statstics or updates since 4/3 and with poshmark listings isntead of ebay ones.
     - as of 5/2 poshmark.py now is organized the same way as ebay which has a numerical value for price and also pulls the size.
         - unlike ebay.py poshmarks website does not have wear listed so a lot of the statsitcs can